AlvaroFranco/AFScrollView/README.md

     [scrollView configureViewAtIndexWithCompletion:^(UIView *view, NSInteger index, BOOL success) {

       //Configure here each page
-      //Every page have a UIView embeeded
+      //Every page have a UIView embedded
       //So, in order to add objects, call [view addSubview:element];
       //The index var will retreive the current index }];